ayusudi/laravel-bullwhip-effect-app/README.md

 $ php artisan serve
 ```

+> !!
+If not running migration via php artisan, check file `setup.sql` and run query manually.
+> setup.sql include DDL for create table and DML for insert data.

 Open browser and try some roles from 'id_bagian' by login with these accounts :
 ```
 Username : admin123